Trace A Drop Of Blood

 • Kidneys: The kidneys filter waste products from the blood, maintaining the body's fluid and electrolyte balance.

-• Liver: The liver plays a crucial role in metabolism, detoxifying harmful substances and producing proteins essential for blood clotting and other functions.
+• Liver: The liver is key here in metabolism, detoxifying harmful substances and producing proteins essential for blood clotting and other functions.

 • Endocrine System: Hormones released by endocrine glands travel through the blood to their target organs, regulating various bodily processes.